AngleProtocol/angle-docs/governance/angle-token.md

 These tokens are subject to a **3 years linear vesting**, to make sure that the core team and early backers remain fully committed to the protocol and the community.

-- 18% to the Angle Core Team
+- 18% to Angle Core Team
 - 10% to early backers

 With this vesting schedule, liquidity distributed through liquidity mining to the Community is guaranteed to be bigger than that going to team and early backers.